Season 4 of the My DVC Points Podcast was made possible through financial support from the DVC Dream Team:

 - Patreon supporters in the My DVC Points VIP Producer Club.

 Could you imagine buying into DVC at 25?
 That's exactly what Samantha Kurtz-Seif did!
-Samantha is a proud millennial DVC member, creator of Adventures by Sam, one of the My DVC Points VIP Producers, and co-host of My DVC Points Live!
+Samantha is a proud millennial DVC member, one of the My DVC Points VIP Producers, and co-host of My DVC Points Live!
 In this episode, Samantha talks about growing up Disney, buying into DVC before buying a house, and how she utilizes the “Wait and Stalk” method to get the room she wants.

 Growing Up Disney